 The sidewalk seating area, of the historic burns court, of this lovely European-style café is dog-friendly.
 There are plenty of umbrellas to keep your dog cool, and water dishes are available if your pet needs them.
 Daily live music complements the extensive beer and wine list and brunch, lunch, and dinner options.

 Owen’s Fish Camp

 Most diners may expect to wait between 30 minutes and an hour to get a table at this Burn’s Square staple.
 They have won awards for their seafood dishes and the restaurant’s laid-back, homey vibe.
 The terrace is pet-friendly, but timid animals shouldn’t be brought here because they can feel uncomfortable in the crowd.

 Fresh Start Café

-The finest hotels, eateries, dog parks, tours, dog beach, and doggie spas in Sarasota are all at your fingertips.
-So, take your four-legged pal with you and have some fun in this pet friendly place.
+The finest hotels, eateries, dog parks, tours, dog beaches, and doggie spas in Sarasota are all at your fingertips.
+So, take your four-legged pal with you and have some fun in this pet-friendly place.

 As one can clearly see, there are several fun areas for you and your pets to enjoy the Sunshine throughout the greater Sarasota area!
 From restaurants to beaches and everything in between Sarasota Florida is a prime place for you and your furry friends to enjoy all that the city has to offer!
 This is Mark Kaiser with The Mobile Home Dealer and we help mobile home Buyers and Sellers get to a better place in life.